In this article, you will learn what might be causing slow connection issues on your Android when connected to a VPN and

 - Change the default protocol on the Surfshark app.

-- Change the encryption used on our app.
+- Change the encryption used on your Surfshark app.

-Go to the Settings page on the Surfshark app, scroll down and you will find Data Encryption settings.
+Go to the Settings page on the app and scroll down a little to find the Data Encryption setting.
 Change the default encryption from AES-256-GCM to Chacha20Poly1305.

 - Turn on small packets.

 You will find an option to use small packets in Surfshark's settings.
 If it's off by default, turn it on and test the speed again.

 - Switch from Wi-Fi network to Mobile Data (or vice versa) and see if that affects the speed.